-Once you have the studs marked off it’s time to get those babies hung!
-For our wall, we used 1×6 MDF boards, but you can use any board dimension and type you want to match the look you’re going for.
+Once you have the studs marked off, it’s time to get those babies hung!
+We used 1×6 MDF boards for our wall, but you can use any board dimension and type you want to match the look you’re going for.
 Figure out where your starting point is and measure from wall to wall to determine the length to cut your boards.
 We also like to measure the boards as we’re hanging them up on the wall, doing a couple of boards at a time just in case the walls aren’t perfectly plumb.

-We started from the ceiling and worked our way down for this project because we wanted a full board at the top rather than a ripped down top board.
-To start off, you’ll want to make sure to hang your first board perfectly level.
+We started from the ceiling and worked our way down for this project because we wanted a full board at the top rather than a ripped down-the-top board.
+To start, you’ll want to make sure to hang your first board perfectly level.

 5. Hang & Nail Boards

-If you run into any electrical switches, the jigsaw comes in handy to cut around those boxes within the boards.
+If you run into any electrical switches, the jigsaw comes in handy to cut around those boxes in the boards.

 6. Paint Boards

-Being that the shiplap will probably be a statement piece that people’s eyes will be drawn to, you’ll want to make sure it has a nice finish.
-No drips or air bubbles.
+Since the shiplap will probably be a statement piece that will draw the eye, you’ll want to make sure it has a nice finish: no drips or air bubbles.
 We prefer to use a mini roller because we like to roll one board at a time.
 We don’t like to roll over two boards at once because you want to ensure the boards look like separate boards.

 We prefer to paint our boards after we hang them.
-We’ve painted beforehand a few times but we always end up having to go back and touch up spots from moving and hanging once they’re up, so now we just leave it until we hang.
+We’ve painted beforehand a few times, but we always end up having to go back and touch up spots from moving and hanging once they’re up, so now we leave it until we hang.

 The only thing you need to be careful with if you wait to paint the boards until they are up is that the paint tends to stick together in between the boards.
 You want to make sure it looks like two separate boards.
-If and when this happens, let the paint dry a little bit and then take a putty knife and just drag the flat edge in between the creases to give it that gap.
-Otherwise we’ve also used something as simple as a piece of paper.
+If this happens, let the paint dry a little bit, take a putty knife, and drag the flat edge between the creases to give it that gap.
+Otherwise, we’ve also used something as simple as a piece of paper.

 Lastly, it’s time to style those babies!
-Being we were going for the modern farmhouse style, we added in some weathered wood mirrors complimented by a clean lined modern vanity and wall sconce lighting for each side of the mirrors.
+Since we were going for the modern farmhouse style, we added some weathered wood mirrors complemented by a clean-lined modern vanity and wall sconce lighting for each side of the mirrors.
 Keeping it all fresh and clean!

-You guys totally just created your own DIY shiplap wall in just a few steps.
-We can’t wait to see what you came up with in your homes.
+You guys totally just created your own DIY shiplap wall in just a few steps!
+We can’t wait to see what you dream up in your homes.
 We’ll be doing a black shiplap wall in our office soon, and we can’t wait to share it with you guys.
-Don’t be afraid to add some color to those shiplap walls either, even though as you can see we are drawn to the simplicity of the white shiplap walls.
+Don’t be afraid to add some color to those shiplap walls either, even though, as you can see; we are drawn to the simplicity of the white shiplap walls.
 You can’t ever go wrong with colored shiplap!
-Sometimes our thoughts behind the white is to stick with that at first because then if you get sick of it, you can spice it up with some paint color.
+Sometimes our thoughts behind the white are to stick with that at first because then you can spice it up with some paint color if you get sick of it.